 Exporting U.S. mining products has a significant positive impact on the nation's balance of trade.
-In 2015, U.S. exports of raw and processed mineral materials totaled an estimated \$108 billion, according to the USGS.
-American coal exports for 2015 were 74 million tons, valued at about \$6 billion.
+In 2018, U.S. exports of raw and processed mineral materials totaled an estimated \$95 billion, according to the USGS.
+American coal exports for 2018 were 115 million tons, valued at about \$12 billion.
 In addition, the United States is a significant exporter of mining machinery and equipment and has pioneered the development and commercialization of clean coal technologies, for which a growing overseas market is possible in the near future.

-Among major minerals, the U.S. is a leading world producer of beryllium, diatomite, gold, helium and soda ash (trona) and coal.
+Among major minerals, the U.S. is a leading world producer of beryllium, diatomite, gold, helium, soda ash (trona) and coal.
 The most significant exported U.S. mineral commodities include iron ore, soda ash, copper, gold, zinc, titanium and cement.

 Despite the United States' abundant mineral supply, in recent years, the U.S. has increasingly relied on imports to meet its needs for some minerals, particularly strategic and critical minerals.
 The U.S. share of worldwide investment in minerals mining has declined over the last 20 years due to a time consuming and highly inefficient permitting system.
-According to USGS data, strategic mineral commodities, for which the U.S. imported more than half of its supply in 2015, included titanium, silver, zinc, barite, platinum and others (see table, page 32).
+According to USGS data, strategic mineral commodities, for which the U.S. imported more than half of its supply in 2018, included titanium, silver, zinc, rare earths, platinum and others (see table, page 32).
 Many of these strategic and critical minerals are crucial for manufacturing jet aircraft, satellites, communications equipment and other items vital for national security.
-In recent years, America's import reliance on processed mineral materials has risen to more than \$131 billion annually, according to USGS.
+In recent years, America's import reliance on processed mineral materials has risen to more than \$152 billion annually, according to USGS.

-U.S. coal is exported to more than 40 nations.
-Major markets for American coal include the United Kingdom, the Netherlands, Brazil, South Korea, China and Canada.
+U.S. coal is exported to more than 70 nations.
+Major markets for American coal include India, the Netherlands, Japan, South Korea, Brazil and Canada.
 The U.S. exports both steam coal for generating electricity and metallurgical coal used in the steel-making process.
-Metallurgical coal comprised about 62 percent of U.S. coal exports in 2015, with steam coal making up the remainder.
+Metallurgical coal comprised about 53 percent of U.S. coal exports in 2018, with steam coal making up the remainder.